Uncovering Competency Gaps in Large Language Models and Their Benchmarks

 \subsection{Limitations}

-\looseness-1 \textbf{Concept Coverage is Limited to SAE Concept Space.} The usage of SAE concepts implies that we can only detect competency gaps for concepts that have \emph{some} representation in the model, as captured by the SAE dictionary.
-Thus, we should take care in how we interpret our results: (1) \emph{benchmark gap} analyses reveal where models possess internal representations for concepts that evaluations fail to adequately test, and (2) \emph{model gap} analyses identify cases where models have flawed or partial internal representations that they cannot apply effectively to downstream tasks.
-However, it should be noted that with more representative SAEs, the concept coverage of our proposed approach improves as well.
+\looseness-1 \textbf{Concept Coverage is Limited to SAE Concept Space.} The usage of SAE concepts means that this method can only detect competency gaps for concepts that have \emph{some} representation in the model; concepts that are absent from the model are by construction invisible to CG.
+Thus, we should take care in how we interpret our results: (1) \emph{benchmark gap} analyses may reveal where models possess internal representations for concepts that evaluations fail to adequately test, and (2) \emph{model gap} analyses may identify cases where models have flawed or partial internal representations that they cannot apply effectively to downstream tasks.

-\looseness-1 \textbf{Concept Labels. } In addition to being limited to existing SAE concepts, as mentioned above, our method inherits some limitations of SAEs.
-These include a lack of ground truth~[\cite{smithnegative}] (relatedly, the autointerpretability labels are automatically generated, though our web app enables easy spot checks as needed), non-convergence when SAEs are retrained \citep{paulo_sparse_2025}, ``feature absorption'' (where token-aligned latents ``absorb" some expected feature directions, and the tendency for SAEs toward learning common feature combinations instead of atomic features)~[\cite{chanin2024absorption,o2025resurrecting}].
-Despite these limitations, SAE remain a well regarded mechanistic interpretability method for unsupervised hypothesis discovery, which is how we use them in the current work.
+\looseness-1 \textbf{Concept Activation Is Not Capability.} CG does not assume that activation of a concept implies competence in that concept.
+Capability is measured solely through the benchmark scoring function $m_b(i)$; concept activations are used only for attribution, weighting performance into the SAE space.
+Gaps are diagnosed jointly from activation and performance, not from either alone.

+\looseness-1 \textbf{Uncontrolled Concept Difficulty.} A concept's CG score can be confounded by the difficulty of the items in which it activates: a low $\bm{\mathit{X}}_{\text{model}}^{(c)}$ may reflect a genuine model gap or simply the fact that $c$ activates on the hardest examples (the ``hard-question confound'').
+Calibrating for item-level difficulty is an important direction for future work.